Blagdon, Paignton: Sir William Kirkham (died 1623)

 Sir William Kirkham (died 1623), nephew, son of Richard Kirkham of Pinhoe in Devon by his wife Agnes Cape of Somerset.
-He married (as his second wife) Mary Tichbourne (died 1627), a daughter of Peter Tichbourne of Hampshire and a sister of Chidiock Tichbourne (1562-1586), conspirator and poet.
+He married (as his second wife) Mary Tichbourne (died 1627), a daughter of Peter Tichbourne of Hampshire and a sister of Chidiock Tichbourne (1562–1586), a conspirator and poet.
 By Mary he had 8 sons and 4 daughters, the second son being Francis Kirkham who married the heiress of Roope of Bidwell, Newton St Cyres, and founded the line of Kirkham of Bidwell.
 His kneeling effigy, dressed in armour with neck-ruff and bareheaded, survives in the Kirkham Chantry, facing that of his wife.
 Between the figures is a column on which is sculpted at top a sunburst inscribed with the letters "IHS" below which is inscribed "SPES ET" ("hope and"), below which is a crown, the browband of which is inscribed "CORONA" ("crown"), below which is a pair of hearts overlapping.
 At the base of the central column is a heraldic shield sculpted with six quarters, apparently not in its original position.
 The two outermost columns are each decorated with four heraldic shields, seven of which have been chiselled flat and unintelligible.
 The only arms still visible are on the top left shield, showing Kirkham impaling a field vair, but with the chief chiselled flat.
 On top of all three columns is a putto, with wings folded over his chest, but with face features chiselled away.
 The monument was "covered with plaster" until 1753, when on its removal the following inscription was revealed (since disappeared):